datainfrahq/dsoi-spec/README.md

 - **Eventual Consistency**: Controllers should be eventually consistent, built on observed state rather than state machines.

 By following these principles, DSOI ensures a **consistent**, **scalable**, and **maintainable** architecture for building Kubernetes operators for distributed systems.

+## :stethoscope: Support

+- For questions and feedback please feel free to reach out to us on [Slack ↗︎](https://launchpass.com/datainfra-workspace).
+- For bugs, please create issue on [GitHub ↗︎](https://github.com/datainfrahq/dsoi-spec/issues).
+- For commercial support and consultation, please reach out to us at [`hi@datainfra.io` ↗︎](mailto:hi@datainfra.io).

 ## :notebook_with_decorative_cover: NOTE